orbeon/orbeon-forms-doc/form-runner/persistence/purging-old-data.md

 ## Form Builder data

 The following queries purge data that users manually deleted.
 However, should you want to adapt those queries to also purge "historical data", keep in mind that forms you edit in Form Builder are also stored in the `orbeon_form_data` and `orbeon_form_data_attach` tables.
-This means that in your own version of those queries, you might want to avoid rows with with `app = 'orbeon' AND form = 'builder'`, so not to delete any Form Builder data and loose the ability to open forms from the Form Builder summary page.
+This means that in your own version of those queries, you might want to avoid rows with with `app = 'orbeon' AND form = 'builder'`, so not to delete any Form Builder data and so not to loose the ability to open forms from the Form Builder summary page.

 ## Removing form data